Aram-Anderson/Moon/about/index.md

 <center>Just a human learning to talk to non-human things</center>

 I'm a student at [The Turing School](https://www.turing.io/) at the moment.
-I'll be done with that adventure in January of 2018.
-I'm absolutely loving the experience in the meantime.
+I'm absolutely loving the experience.
 I can't recommend that place enough.
 Drop me a line if you have any questions about it.
 I'd be happy to chat with you.

 Here are some things about me: